hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/previewing-livesql.md

 | Entity SELECT | DAOs using the `.select(<t>, <predicate>)` method | EntitySelect&lt;EntityVO> q = dao.select()... |
 | DML Query | LiveSQL that executes UPDATE, DELETE, and INSERT queries | DMLQuery q = sql.update()...<br/>DMLQuery q = sql.delete()...<br/>DMLQuery q = sql.insert()... |

-All of these assembler objects (Select&lt;Row>, EntitySelect&lt;EntityVO>, and DMLQuery) offer the `.getPreview()` method that returns the actual SQL query that will be executed in the database.
+All of these assembler objects (Select&lt;Row>, EntitySelect&lt;Entity>, and DMLQuery) offer the `.getPreview()` method that returns the actual SQL query that will be executed in the database.

 The preview includes parameterized values (using `?`) with their corresponding values, as well as literal values directly included in the query.